 Our customer, an international operator of steam turbine power plants, wanted the existing EHC central hydraulic systems to be redesigned and supplemented with mobile service products.
 The ingress of condensate and water was putting continuous strain on the operating medium, and the customer wanted to pre-empt the hydraulic system's failure.

-At the same time, acidification was causing agglomerates and varnish to form, which would severely impair the functionality of the fire-resistant fluids (FRFs), damage valve surfaces, and block hydraulic filters if no preventive measures were taken.
+At the same time, acidification was causing agglomerates and varnish to form, which would severely impair the functionality of the fire-resistant fluids (FRFs), damage valve surfaces and block hydraulic filters if no preventive measures were taken.

 Regenerative treatment of the fluid with bypass flow service instruments and ion exchange resins was not a valid option.
 The chemical reaction would have also caused water to form, contaminating the conditioned FRF fluid.

 This was the problem that the customer approached HYDAC with.
 The operating fluids needed to be changed to pre-empt the hydraulic system's failure.
-The aim was to maximize the service life of the operating fluid to increase system availability and minimize servicing costs and production failure costs.
+The aim was to maximise the service life of the operating fluid to increase system availability and minimise servicing costs and production failure costs.
 In the long term, this should make it possible to scale down the costs of maintenance as well as repair.

 Flexible, modular, compact: The HYDAC plug & play conditioning concept

 As our customer had been relying on HYDAC’s industry experience to maintain and service turbine control systems, including the operating fluids, for years, our experts had extensive knowledge of both the fluid conditioning and suitable service products to use in the customer’s power plants.

 To plan the approach that would be taken for this new task, our experts performed multiple site visits to obtain an accurate picture of the situation.
 We had discussions with our customer to identify the specific requests and requirements that would form the basis of developing a tailor-made solution.
 Thanks to a modular product concept, HYDAC is able to respond to individual requests flexibly.